OlenaBugaiova/datascience-and-ai-self-learning/README.md

     * What type of work do I like?
     * Where to apply?
     * What do I need to learn about the field to become confident at work?
-    * Is there a way for me to become a researcher or scientist keeping a study-life balance?
+    * Is there a way for me to become a researcher or a scientist keeping a study-life balance?

 ---